 Typical case of Binge Eating.
-Many of us have done it and regretted it later.
-We all have indulged in compulsive overeating, sometimes to the extent of eating much beyond the capacity of our stomach.
+We all have indulged in compulsive overeating during our lifetime, sometimes to the extent of eating much beyond the capacity of our stomach… and regretted it later.

 It may sometimes be a symptom of binge eating disorder (BED) or compulsive overeating disorder.
 So if binge eating episodes persist, it is advised to visit a doctor so that proper medication can be suggested.

 There are many situations that induce people to indulge in binge eating, and such continued episodes may result in a person becoming overweight or obese.
 I have discussed a few of them below and explained what you can do if you are in those situations.